jenkinsci/docker-ssh-agent/README.md

 `publish` allows the publication of all images targeted by 'linux' to a registry.

-`ci-init` is dedicated to Jenkins infrastructure for initialising docker and isn't required in other contexts.
+`ci-init` is dedicated to Jenkins infrastructure for initializing docker and isn't required in other contexts.

 ### Building and testing on Windows